VitalyZibulski/React-Redux-Saga-application/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Simple project for using React, Redux, Saga](https://github.com/facebook/create-react-app).

 ## Available Scripts